Amityaron/customer-churn-classifi-cation/README.md

 <img src="https://github.com/Amityaron/customer-churn-classifi-cation/blob/main/Plots/Histogram%20of%20mouth%20for%20custumer%20that%20leave%20the%20company.png" width="40%" height="40%">

-#### Apply 3 models: Logistic regression, Random Forest, XGBOOST
+#### Model Development and Evaluation

-For model I split into training & testing sets (80% train, 20% test)
+I applied three classification models: Logistic Regression, Random Forest, and XGBoost.
+The dataset was split into training and testing sets (80% for training, 20% for testing).

 ##### Logistic regression performance  :